Job hunt frustration: How to stay motivated when seeking a new role

 Get serious about networking

-Research suggests that up to 60% of roles are never advertised.
-This is likely because companies often fill vacancies through referrals and personal recommendations.
+Research suggests that up to 60% of roles are never advertised, meaning that to secure them, you’ve got to know someone in the know.
 So, it’s important to be proactive in your job search and connect with the companies you want to work with.

 Follow up and ask for feedback